UARF

 National I-Corps Teams

 Teams composed of academic researchers, student entrepreneurs and business mentors participate in the curriculum via online instruction.
-Teams are expected to complete at least fifteen customer interviews a week, which means that over the 7-week course, teams will have contact with over 100 potential customers.
+Teams are expected to complete at least 15 customer interviews a week, which means that over the 7-week course, teams will have contact with over 100 potential customers.

 The Application Process